REVIEW: Batman/Superman #8

-After seeing the jaw-dropping cliffhanger in the previous issue, I have been dying to see what happens next for Batman/Superman #8.
+Batman/Superman #8 is here and after seeing the jaw-dropping cliffhanger in the previous issue, I have been dying to see what happens next for Batman/Superman #8.
 Joshua Williamson really used and stretched both his and our own imaginations bringing us a scenario that we have never seen before.

 Firstly though, let’s look at the covers.
 The main cover by Nick Derington is absolutely heartbreaking.
 If you are familiar with Superman history, you’ll know how dear The Bottled City Of Kandor is to Superman.
 And if you caught the issue before, you’ll know exactly what it’s fate was.
 This cover is very effective and instantly makes you feel somber, that just goes to show how incredible of an artist Nick Derington really is, as instigating an immediate emotional response is difficult to do.